techidaily/site-some-techniques/source/_posts/top-4-essential-criteria-for-selecting-the-perfect-password-manager.md

 ![NordPass autofill on Netflix's site.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2023/03/nordpass-autofill.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S3Th6oa_isA?si=TTQ013BB9beUM4x6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Equally important is how the password manager manages entries.
 If you don’t mind passwords, credit card numbers, and secure notes all in the same pile, this won’t be an issue.
 However, if you like things more neat, it bears spending some time as many password managers are lacking in this regard.
 1Password and Dashlane have great organization options, but they’re the only ones that stand out.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/szUqw4TLvWs?si=srv1OeLOe579gLwj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  Picking the Right Password Manager